Plan to join us in march, 2026 for the 123rd anniversary celebration with president theodore roosevelt!

-We invite you to join us the weekend of March 15-17, 2024 to celebrate the 121st anniversary of Pelican Island as the first National Wildlife Refuge.
-The celebration will once again be new and different from the wildlife festivals we’ve hosted in years past in Sebastian.
+Save the dates of March 13-15, 2026 to celebrate the 123rd anniversary of Pelican Island as the first National Wildlife Refuge.
 Joe Wiegand, aka President Theodore Roosevelt, will be joining us, bringing the history of Pelican Island, our nation’s first National Wildlife Refuge, to life.
-Events are planned at various locations and will feature a wildlife display and other activities at the entrance to the Refuge’s Centennial Trail.
+Events are planned at various locations and will feature a wildlife display and other activities.

-For location, and more information about the Pelican Island NWR, visit their website here.
-On their site you will find a link to a map showing the location of facilities at the Refuge.
-There are signs for the Refuge at the northern entrance to Jungle Trail, about 3.5 miles north of the A1A/route 510 intersection.
-Once on Jungle Trail, the first facility you will come to is a Welcome Area and restrooms on the left; additional portable restrooms will be available for the event.
-A little farther south on the right, you will encounter the Centennial Trail and Pelican Island Viewing Area, the location of activities that will be occurring at the Refuge on March 16th and 17th.
+The Pelican Island National Wildlife Refuge is located at the north end of Jungle Trail There are signs for the Refuge at the northern entrance to Jungle Trail, about 3.5 miles north of the A1A/route 510 intersection.
+Once on Jungle Trail, the first facility you will come to is a Welcome Area and restrooms on the left.
+A little farther south on the right, you will encounter the Centennial Trail and Pelican Island Viewing Area.
+The Centennial Trail includes planks chronicling the establishment of each refuge in the country, leading to the overlook of Pelican Island.
+For more information about the Refuge, visit their website at www.fws.gov/refuge/pelican-island.

 The Pelican Island Conservation Society is the “friends” group for the Pelican Island National Wildlife Refuge.
 Your participation supports the Refuge, as well.
 Thanks for your interest and engagement!
-We hope you can join us for some or all of the fun activities planned - see more details below.
+Below are some of the events that were held as part of this year’s celebration.
+Details will be announced as plans are developed for next year’s event.

 Schedule of Events